 After Hejazi died under mysterious circumstances, Fallahzadeh assumed the role of deputy commander.
 Fallahzadeh differs from Hejazi in that he is a more junior officer, having only held battlefield command and provincial positions, coupled with a brief stint as the Quds Force deputy coordinator.
 Unlike Hejazi, he never commanded a branch of the IRGC and lacked the personal relationships with the Iranian establishment that came with those positions.
 This therefore raises questions as to how much Ghaani will be delegating to Fallahzadeh given this gap in experience.
 Fallahzadeh has flown so low under the radar that unlike Ghaani and Hejazi, he still hasn’t been sanctioned by the United States.

-Throughout the first year of his tenure, Fallahzadeh has held a relatively low profile.
+Throughout his tenure as Quds Force deputy commander, Fallahzadeh has held a relatively low profile.
 Apart from appearances at conferences, ceremonies, and related events, he has not been pictured on visits to Iran’s regional battlegrounds—particularly Lebanon, Iraq, and Syria.
 That has fallen to Ghaani, who has gradually raised his profile, with more photos emerging of his travels throughout the Middle East as he has grown more comfortable in his role.
 In 2021, Fallahzadeh was shortlisted by the Tehran City Council to be the next mayor of Tehran.
 However, he remained in his post as deputy commander.
 In 2023, he made more foreign visits – appearing multiple times on Houthi-controlled television, briefly attending a conference in Moscow, and making a visit to pilgrimage sites in Iraq.

-Mohammad Reza Fallahzadeh’s elevation as deputy commander will automatically put him into contention as a successor to Esmail Ghaani as commander of the Quds Force.
+Mohammad Reza Fallahzadeh’s elevation as deputy commander automatically puts him into contention as a successor to Esmail Ghaani as commander of the Quds Force.
 His experience in the Levant will also complement Ghaani’s lack of experience in those theaters as compared with Soleimani.
 But his status as a more junior officer represents a change in the dynamic Ghaani faced when Hejazi was his deputy, and thus Fallahzadeh will have more of a learning curve.
 Given these circumstances, he may continue to take a low profile in his position as deputy commander, but he still maintains a critical role in IRGC support for Hamas, aligned Iraqi militias, Hezbollah, and the Houthis.

 Eye on Iran is a news summary from United Against Nuclear Iran (UANI), a section 501(c)(3) organization.
 Eye on Iran is available to subscribers on a daily basis or weekly basis.